05 July 2016

 He’s probably right.

 Ward’s unfaded front cover.
-It’s less purple than the photo makes it look.
-The actual size of the stamped design is about 6 cm x 5 cm.
+The size of the stamped design is roughly 6 cm x 5 cm.
 Note that the molet (star) in the escutcheon is stamped from silver leaf, while the rest of the achievement is in gold.
 Two separate stampings.
-If you’re into book publication (I’m talking to you, Cow Eye Press), this represents an increase in the cost and time needed to produce the cover, just for accuracy in a detail that few people would notice.
+If you’re into book publication (I’m talking to you, Cow Eye Press), this represents an increase in the cost and time needed to make the cover, solely for accuracy in a detail that few would notice.
 But I noticed.
 Worth every penny.

 Note also how the shield is somewhat worn, and there are ink smears.
 Not bad for eighty-eight years old, but still.
 There’s also perspective distortion in my photo, you can tell by the the slanting vertical lines in the cloth.
 It’s hard to shoot from directly overhead without casting shadows, unless you have a camera stand and special lighting.
 I don’t.

 Here’s what I did with that photo during the breaks I took from reading about myself.
 I already know the ending.